 Primarily there are 5 stages on which human beings have no control.
 They are aging, falling sick, dying and decaying.
 However Buddhism suggests that there are ways to escape from these evils and it is through nirvana.
 This is the reason why Buddhism does not believe in the Hindu concept of a permanent soul.
 As a result early Buddhists did not believe in either soul or self.
 The only truth about this world is change.
 If anything on this earth is constant it is impermanence.

-, where impermanence holds no sway and eternity alone obtains`.
+In Mahayana Buddhism, a cautionary is added: 'one should indeed always meditate on the impermanence and changefulness of compound structures and phenomena, but one must guard against extending this to the realm of Nirvana, where impermanence holds no sway and eternity alone obtains'.
 To perceive Nirvana or the Buddha (in his ultimate Dharmakaya nature) as impermanent, would be to indulge in "perverted Dharma" and would be to go severely astray, according to late Mahayana doctrines accredited to the Buddha.

 Buddha declared that decay is the inherent in everything.
 In his teachings Buddha compares life to a river.
 It moves from one point to another and from one stage of existence to another.
 No two stages of a particular river are the same.
 Similarly no two stages of human existence can be the same.
 Every moment of life changes.
 Such changes also reveal the ephemeral nature of life.